 With so many unique things to do in the Hamptons, it’s hard to know where to begin.
 So we’ve compiled our list of some of the absolute best things to do in the Hamptons to help you plan your trip.
 Whether you’re traveling with friends and family or flying solo, you’re going to love these awesome Hamptons activities!

-- 15 Cool and Unique Things to Do in the Hamptons, NY
+Don’t forget to check out our web story: The 15 Best Things to Do in the Hamptons, NY

 Disclaimer: This post may contain affiliate links.
 If you make a purchase or booking through one of our links we may earn a small commission (don’t worry, it’s at no extra cost to you).